Pampa Energia SA (PAM) CEO Gustavo Mariani on Q4 2019 Results - Earnings Call Transcript

 Bruno Montanari

 I have two questions.
 First, I believe the company prior to this oil downturn was considering perhaps to move a little bit more to oil investments, taking advantage of the better fundamentals.
-Now, I think with the decline in the commodity, probably that no longer makes sense, I was wondering if we could get an idea of what is the priority for capital allocation, at least in 2020, which would be super helpful.
+Now, I think with the decline in the commodity, probably that no longer makes sense.
+So I was wondering if we could get an idea of what is the priority for capital allocation, at least in 2020, which would be super helpful.
 And then second question, I think the company has done a very good job on executing the buybacks.
 It's not only announcing, but following through with it.
 But how much of the total cash position would the company be willing to deploy on the buybacks, say, over the next 1, 2 years?

 Gustavo Mariani

 Bruno, Gustavo Mariani speaking.
 Thank you for the question.
-Regarding the first question regarding our oil investments going forward, we did our first shale oil well in Rincón de Aranda late last year and it started -- and we started production early here with excellent results in the same way that we did our first 2 wells in the formation in to the gas window in El Mangrullo also in the second semester of last year with excellent results as well.
+Regarding the first question regarding our oil investments going forward, we did our first shale oil well in Rincón de Aranda late last year and it started -- and we started production early this year with excellent results in the same way that we did our first 2 wells in the shale formation in Vaca Muerta to the gas window in El Mangrullo also in the second semester of last year with excellent results as well.

 Our idea initially was to do another 2 or 3 exploration wells in Rincón de Aranda, that is on the oil window this year.
 We are operators of Rincón de Aranda, but -- and we are partners with Total.
-And we wanted to do 2 or 3 more wells this year, but Total was in a way more conservative than us and didn't want to go forward.
-So the decision is -- and we didn't want to do that on a sole risk basis.
+And we wanted to do 2 or 3 more wells this year, but Total was way more conservative than us and didn't want to go forward.
+So the decision...

+Yes.
+And we didn't want to do it on a sole risk basis.
 So those wells has been postponed.
-So currently, we don't have any new wells to be drilled this year on the -- on the oil window in Actually, we are very -- we are not planning new wells on the -- on gas either this year because of the price environment, and we will look forward to more certainty and to a price signal from the government going forward.
+So currently, we don't have any new wells to be drilled this year on the oil window in Vaca Muerta.
+Actually, we are very -- we are not planning new wells on the -- on gas either this year because of the price environment, and we will look forward to more certainty and to a price signal from the government going forward.
 Otherwise, we don't have any new wells to be drilled either in oil or in gas.

 We have a stock of gas wells to be completed, that we may do so as the winter approach in Argentina, but it will depend also on the pricing scenario, which we are -- we have currently uncertainty.
 So a very modest capital deployment on the E&P business going forward this year.
-And the same can be said about power generation, where we are finishing in a few months, it will start operation the new plant, the new combined cycle at that Lida Mentioned, that is almost 95% already -- everything paid a small amount of money remaining to expansion.
+And the same can be said about power generation, where we are finishing -- in a few months, it will start operation, the new Genelba plant, the new combined cycle at Genelba, that Lida mentioned.
+That is almost 95% already -- everything paid.
+There's a small amount of money remaining to be paid to complete that expansion.
 That will provide new EBITDA in the second semester of this year.
-The decision that we have taken together with YPF is to move forward in starting the closing of the cycle of which is a subsidiary, 50% owned by each of us.
+The decision that we have taken together with YPF is to move forward in -- starting the closing of the cycle of Ensenada Barragán which is a subsidiary, 50% owned by each of us.
 It's a project that requires about $200 million of investment.
-But with the cash position, the company already has that -- it's a $120 million plus the cash generation of the company going forward, that CapEx is by this subsidiary is already -- is fully funded.
+But with the cash position, the company already has, that is $120 million plus, the cash generation of the company going forward, that CapEx is by this subsidiary is already -- is fully funded.
 So it will not require a capital deployment from Pampa or from YPF.
 So all in all, in terms of CapEx, we're going to be very conservative this year until this scenario -- there's new scenario.
-Regarding -- sorry, yes, the buyback.
-You asked how much of the cash we're planning to use, and I don't have an answer to that question because we will monitor as the year advances.
+Regarding -- sorry, Lida?

+Yes, the buyback.
+You ask how much of the cash we're planning to use, and I don't have an answer to that question because we will monitor as the year advances.
 We feel that the company is producing a healthy free cash flow.
-So using part of that free cash flow to buyback our stock or for our debt depending on price movement, it's a wise thing to do.
+So using part of that free cash flow to buyback our stock or for our debt depending on price movement is a wise thing to do.
 How aggressively, it will depend on pricing and on the scenario that we see in the future.
 So unfortunately, I cannot give you -- I have no figure, but it's something that we will monitor, and we will continue as long as we feel comfortable.

 Operator

-Our next question comes from Jamie Nicholson with Crédit Suisse [ph].
+Our next question comes from Jamie Nicholson with Crédit Suisse.

 I have two questions.
 My first relates to the debt that you have bought back.
 And I'm just wondering if that's accounted for on your balance sheet in financial assets at fair value or if you've canceled the debt?
 That's my first question.
-And then my second question is, if you could update us on any payment delays you're seeing from if you're seeing trade receivables increasing or how you're monitoring the payment from the
+And then my second question is, if you could update us on any payment delays you're seeing from CAMMESA if you're seeing trade receivables increasing or how you're monitoring the payment from the CAMMESA.

 Lida Wang

-Jamie, so regarding the bonds that we repurchased, total, we have 84 million value that they are net in our loans that it's shown in the balance sheet.
+Jamie, so regarding the bonds that we repurchased, total, we have $ 84 million face value that they are net in our loans that it's shown in the balance sheet.
 We put a footnote as well.
 So they're net.
 They're not canceled, but they're net.
-So it's lesser debt for face value.
-Then regarding the payment delays, there's a I think we have the January maturity of the transaction for power and for gas as well.
+So there it's lesser debt for face value, okay?

+Then regarding the payments delays, there's a thing -- tomorrow, I think we have the January maturity of the transaction for power and for gas as well.
 During 2019, we've been selling the gas through our facilities, through our power generation.
 Very little was sold directly to CAMMESA.
 So the days were like very similar.
 But now we have to see power generation, we'll have higher delays than gas or vice versa.
 Today, power generation is carried out at 75, 70 -- a little bit above 70 days of delays.
 This is as of the December transaction.

 Gustavo Mariani